 As consumers decide whether or not they can afford to purchase a new iPhone this year, WalletHub turned to a panel of experts for further insight.
 Click on the pictures of the experts below to view their bios and responses to the following key questions:

-- WalletHub’s survey found that nearly 1 in 5 people think a new phone is worth going into debt for – why do you think that is?
+- WalletHub’s survey found that more than 1 in 5 people think a new phone is worth going into debt for – why do you think that is?

 - Is it fair that cell phone carriers check your credit score?